-- sugar free icing sugar (or make your own)
+- Sukrin icing 'sugar' (or make your own)

-- roast hazelnuts or place them in a halogen oven at 200ºC for 5 minutes; then remove skin and allow to cool down.
+- roast hazelnuts or place them in a halogen oven (U.S. option HERE) at 200ºC for 5 minutes; then remove skin and allow to cool down.

 - reserve 14 whole hazelnuts and crush the rest (it's easy if you use a zip lock bag and meat hammer); set aside.